-The Internal Dual SD Module (IDSDM) card provides two SD card slots.
-This card offers the following features:
+The Internal Dual SD module (IDSDM) provides you with a redundant SD card solution.
+You can configure the IDSDM for storage or as the OS boot partition.
+The IDSDM card offers the following features:

-- Dual card operation maintains a mirrored configuration by using SD cards in both the slots and provides redundancy. - NOTE: When the Redundancy option is set to Mirror Mode in the Integrated Devices screen of System Setup, the information is replicated from one SD card to another. - Single card operation single card operation is supported, but without redundancy.
+- Dual card operation maintains a mirrored configuration by using SD cards in both the slots and provides redundancy.

+NOTE: When the Redundancy option is set to Mirror Mode in the Integrated Devices screen of System Setup, the information is replicated from one SD card to another.

+Single card operation - single card operation is supported, but without redundancy.